9Mad-Max5/spotify-plex-playlists/README.md

 `PLEX_TOKEN` - Your plex token found by https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/

 `SPOTIFY_URIS` - A comma seperated list of the spotify URI's you would like to import: `spotify:user:sonosplay,spotify:user:sonosplay:playlist:6nQjiSQhdf84s2AAxweRBv`\\
 The username must be added manually.
-As Spotify desktop not provides them from copying.
+As Spotify desktop not provides them from copying. \
+Create in the /config/ Folder a spotifyuris.txt this will be used instead.

 `SECONDS_TO_WAIT` - How many seconds to wait before syncs